-flux at 14 ns in the detector from this low photon flux.
-Which is needed to match the data.
+Simulations done with ECLOUD show no photoelectron signal at 14 ns in the detector from this low photon flux.
 The decrease in photon flux is from the shape of the vacuum chamber.
 The elliptical shape in the smooth wall allows the photons to reflect with a greater vertical angle when scattering near the y-axis.
 In the realistic chamber these photons are reflecting off a flat surface and not gaining that same vertical scattering angle needed for them to be absorbed on the top or bottom of the chamber wall.
-The photoelectron signal seen by the SPU is created by a process not currently being simulated.
+The photoelectron signal in the SPU is created by a process not currently being simulated.
 The lack of simulated signal from a realistic chamber shape shows that our elastic and specular photon reflection model is not complete.